-- 2.18.8.
+- restrictions, limitations and requirements on testing.
+Waivers will be granted only in exceptional circumstances. - 2.19.8.
 Improper Influence.
-Any attempt by a Manufacturer to unduly influence the test process shall be immediately reported to the EAC's Certification and Testing Program Director. - 2.19.
+Any attempt by a Manufacturer to unduly influence the test process shall be immediately reported to the EAC's Certification and Testing Program Director. - 2.20.
 Authority to do Business in the United States.
-As a condition of accreditation, all laboratories shall be lawfully entitled or otherwise not prohibited from doing business with the United States or its citizens or operating in the United States. - 2.20.
+As a condition of accreditation, all laboratories shall be lawfully entitled or otherwise not prohibited from doing business with the United States or its citizens or operating in the United States. - 2.21.
 Communications.
 As a condition of accreditation, all laboratories shall designate and identify an individual or individuals who may speak for and take action on behalf of the VSTL.
-VSTLs shall maintain an open line of communication with EAC's Testing and Certification Program Director, providing prompt response to requests for information regarding the Program. - 2.21.
+VSTLs shall maintain an open line of communication with EAC's Testing and Certification Program Director, providing prompt response to requests for information regarding the Program. - 2.22.
 Resources and Financial Stability.
 As a condition of accreditation, all VSTLs shall allocate sufficient resources to enable the laboratory to properly use and maintain its test equipment, personnel, and facility and to satisfactorily perform all required laboratory functions.
 The laboratory shall maintain insurance policies sufficient to indemnify itself against financial liabilities or penalties that may result from its operations.
-VSTLs shall: - 2.21.1.
-Maintain insurance policies (see Section 3.4.1.8.) that indemnify the laboratory against the potential losses identified in its liability assessment (see Section 3.4.1.9.); and - 2.21.2.
-Document solvency through demonstrating that the laboratory's assets are greater than its liabilities in its audited financial statement (see Section 3.4.1.16.). - 2.22.
+VSTLs shall: - 2.22.1.
+Maintain insurance policies (see Section 3.4.1.8.) that indemnify the laboratory against the potential losses identified in its liability assessment (see Section 3.4.1.9.); and - 2.22.2.
+Document solvency through demonstrating that the laboratory's assets are greater than its liabilities in its audited financial statement (see Section 3.4.1.16.). - 2.23.
 Recordkeeping.
 As a condition of accreditation, all laboratories shall have a written policy regarding the proper storage, management and retention of all records relating to the testing of voting systems.
 At a minimum, this policy shall require all forms, reports, test records, observations, calculations, and derived data for all tests performed on a given voting system (or component of said system) be retained for a period of at least 5 years after the last test performed on any version of that system (or component of any version of said system).
 The policy shall require that all documents are maintained in a safe and secure environment and stored in a manner that provides for organized and timely identification and retrieval.
 Additionally, all records must be kept in a data format usable and available to the EAC.